 a legitimate medical purpose to lawfully issue a controlled-substance prescription.
 21 CFR 1306.04(a).
 As the Supreme Court and numerous federal courts have made plain, to lawfully prescribe a controlled substance the physician must act ‘‘in accordance with a standard of medical practice generally recognized and accepted in the United States.’’

 My central observation would be that if this physician is making unusually high numbers of prescriptions for Schedule II opioids, it is because so many of his colleagues have been coerced by DEA into not treating severe pain at all.
-Likewise, the AMA is on record with Board of Directors Study #22 (June 2019) in which they declare that the practice of “high prescriber letters” from PDMPs and State prosecutors is legally invalid because it constitutes a denial of due process intended to blacklist physicians and their sickest patients.
+Likewise, the AMA is on record with Board of Directors Study #22 (June 2019), in which they declare that the practice of “high prescriber letters” from PDMPs and State prosecutors is legally invalid because it constitutes a denial of a due process intended to blacklist physicians and their sickest patients.